oliviermirat/ZebraZoom/README.md

 <font color="blue">tailAngleMedianFilter</font> : default: 3:
 Window of the median filter applied to the tail angle (before smoothing).
+<br/><br/>

-<H5 CLASS="western">Parameters related to the detection of bends</H5>
+<H5 CLASS="western">Parameters related to the detection of bends (local minimums and maximums of the tail angle)</H5>
 <p>
-These two first parameters control the initial detection of the bend through the “find_peaks” function of scipy (https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.find_peaks.html).
+These two first parameters control the initial detection of the bends through the "find_peaks" function of scipy (https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.find_peaks.html).

 <font color="blue">windowForLocalBendMinMaxFind</font> : default: 1:

 <font color="blue">minProminenceForBendsDetect</font> : default: 0.01:

-For time t, if the angle is a local minimum/maximum for the values between t-windowForLocalBendMinMaxFind and t+windowForLocalBendMinMaxFind, and if the “depth” of that maximum/minimum is at least minProminenceForBendsDetect, then a bend is detected at time t.
-If minProminenceForBendsDetect is equal to -1, then minProminenceForBendsDetect is set to minProminenceForBendsDetect = maxDiffPeakToPeak / 10,  maxDiffPeakToPeak being the difference between the maximum and the minimum values of the tail angle over the entire bout.
+If the value of the angle at frame n is a local minimum/maximum relative to all angles for the frames in the range n-windowForLocalBendMinMaxFind and n+windowForLocalBendMinMaxFind, and if the "depth" of that maximum/minimum is at least minProminenceForBendsDetect, then a bend is detected for frame n.
+If minProminenceForBendsDetect is equal to -1, then minProminenceForBendsDetect is set to minProminenceForBendsDetect = maxDiffPeakToPeak / 10, maxDiffPeakToPeak being the difference between the maximum and the minimum values of the tail angle over the entire bout.<br/>

-The parameters below control the post processing of the peaks previously found (they control the removal of “outlier bends”):
+The parameters below control the post processing of the peaks found with the method above: more precisely, they control the removal of "false-positive bends":

 <font color="blue">minDiffBetweenSubsequentBendAmp</font> : default: 0.02:
-if the bend “n” has a value X, then the bend “n+1” must have a value Y for which absoluteValue(X-Y) >  minDiffBetweenSubsequentBendAmp.
-If the bend “n+1” doesn't satisfy that condition, then the bend is not detected.
+if the bend "n" has a value X, then the bend "n+1" must have a value Y for which absoluteValue(X-Y) >  minDiffBetweenSubsequentBendAmp.
+If the bend "n+1" doesn't satisfy that condition, then the bend is considered a false-positive and thus removed.

 <font color="blue">minFirstBendValue</font> : default: -1:
-minimum value required for the first bend (so by default all bends are accepted)
+minimum value required for the first bend in order to not be considered a false-positive (so by default all bends are accepted)

 <font color="blue">doubleCheckBendMinMaxStatus</font> : default: 1:
-if doubleCheckBendMinMaxStatus is equal to 1, then only keeps bends for which: bend(n-1) > bend(n) and bend(n) < bend(n+1)
+if doubleCheckBendMinMaxStatus is equal to 1, then ZebraZoom only keeps bends for which:
-bend(n-1) < bend(n) and bend(n) > bend(n+1)
+(bend(n-1) > bend(n) and bend(n) < bend(n+1)) OR (bend(n-1) < bend(n) and bend(n) > bend(n+1))

 <font color="blue">removeFirstSmallBend</font> : default: 0:
-if removeFirstSmallBend is different than 0 (so not by default), then removes the first bend if: abs(TailAngle_smoothed[firstBend]) < abs(TailAngle_smoothed[secondBend]) / hyperparameters["removeFirstSmallBend"]
+if removeFirstSmallBend is different than 0 (so not by default), ZebraZoom removes the first bend if: abs(TailAngle_smoothed[firstBend]) < abs(TailAngle_smoothed[secondBend]) / hyperparameters["removeFirstSmallBend"]
+<br/><br/>

 <H4 CLASS="western">Detection of bout through tail angle variation instead of subsequent frames pixel differences:</H4>
 The configuration files provided for the example files as well as the configuration files created through the GUI are set to make ZebraZoom detect bouts of movements by looking at the number of pixels that have a different intensity between subsequent frames of the video.
 It can sometimes be useful to instead detect the bouts by detecting variations in the tail angles.
 To do this, you must set the parameters in the configuration file as follow:<br/>